cpaxton/virgil/README.md

 ## License

-If you somehow find this and want to use it just give me credit; everything here is by Chris Paxton
+If you somehow find this and want to use it, please give me credit; everything here is by [Chris Paxton](https://cpaxton.github.io/).